gatewayd-io/docs/pages/01-getting-started/01-welcome.md

 # Welcome to the GatewayD documentation

-This documentation will help you go from a beginner to an advanced user and developer of GatewayD!
+This documentation will help you go from a beginner to an advanced user and developer of GatewayD.

 ## Get Started